Updated August 2025

 Information for Sexual Partners

-It is important to inform all of your sexual partners within the past 60 days so that they can be tested and treated.
-If you have not had sex in the past two months, then your last sexual partner should be tested and treated.
-Tell your partner(s) that having no symptoms does not mean there is no infection.
+All sexual partners within the past 60 days should be tested and treated.
+If you have not had sex in the past 60 days, then your last sexual partner should be tested and treated.
+Tell your partner(s) that having no symptoms does not mean there isn’t an infection.

 If you do not want to tell your partner(s), a public health nurse can notify them for you.
 Your name will be kept confidential.